-A technique that assesses physical demonstrations as outcomes of applying a range of cognitive, technical and physical skills performance: continuous class time to develop and practice the performance.
+A technique that assesses physical demonstrations as outcomes of applying a range of cognitive, technical and physical performance: continuous class time to develop and practice the performance.

-Certificate III in Health Services Assistance | VET
+(HLT33115) Certificate III in Health Services Assistance | VET

-(HLT33115) Inclusive of Certificate II in Health Support Services (HLT23215) + Certificate II in Community Services (CHC22015)
+Inclusive of (HLT23215) Certificate II in Health Support Services

-These nationally recognized qualifications are delivered in partnership with Connect 'n' Grow (Provider No. 40518).
+Connect 'n' Grow (RTO Code: 40518)

-Health and Community services are the largest growing industries in Australia, estimated to grow by 20% over the next five years.
-These three qualifications combine to provide students with the basic skills for a career in the health and social services industries as well as providing a pathway for those wishing to pursue further study in these fields.
-Skills acquired in this course include CPR Certification, interpreting medical terminology, conducting health checks and recognising healthy body systems.
-Refer to training.gov.au for specific information about the qualification.
+Health and Community Services are the largest growing industries in Australia, estimated to grow by over 20% over the next five years.
+These programs will provide students with the basic skills for a career in the health and social services industries, as well as providing a pathway for those wishing to pursue further study in these fields.